hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 {{< callout type=warning >}}

-Hyprlock does not automatically create a config, and without one, hyprlock will _not render anything_, meaning you will just see your screen, but it will be locked and require a password followed by an enter to unlock.
+Hyprlock does not automatically create a config, and without one, hyprlock will _not render anything_.
+But even without a config, your session will get locked and thus Hyprland will cover your session with a black screen.
+You can unlock normally by typing your password followed by hitting Enter, but you won't have any visual feedback.

 You can use the example config for a quick start, which can be found [here](https://github.com/hyprwm/hyprlock/blob/main/assets/example.conf).